-Updated: June 7, 2024
+Updated: November 27, 2024

 An Overview of Lisbon's Real Estate Market

-The captivating Portuguese capital city, Lisbon, has cemented itself as one of the most sought-after cities for real estate investments in the world.
+The captivating Portuguese capital city has cemented itself as one of the most sought-after cities for real estate investments in the world.
 Lisbon City experienced a growth rate of 50 percent between 2017 and 2022, and for 2024, Lisbon is ranked in the top eight cities with the best real estate prospects in Europe.

 The simple fact is that Lisbon has something for everyone, whether you are looking for a modern apartment, waterfront property, or spacious family home.
 Lisbon has all the charm of a picturesque European city, merging traditional charm with modern amenities.
 With a high quality of life and great potential for high returns on investment, Lisbon is a favorite for both investors and expats.